EconomyLens.com

 Related

 “If prolonged, higher energy prices will lead to higher headline inflation,” said IMF chief spokesperson Julie Kozack at a press briefing.
-Kozack said that if oil prices remained above $100 for a year or more, the estimated impact on global inflation could be a rise of up to two percentage points, with output dropping one percentage point, according to “a broad rule of thumb.”
+Kozack noted that if oil prices remained above $100 for a year or more, the estimated impact on global inflation could be a rise of up to two percentage points, with output dropping one percentage point, according to “a broad rule of thumb.”
 She also confirmed that the IMF had “not received any formal requests for emergency financing” in the wake of the US-Israel war on Iran.

 The US and Israel launched strikes on Iran on February 28, sparking a war that has engulfed the Middle East and seen Tehran virtually blockade the key Strait of Hormuz waterway.
-About 20 percent of the world’s oil and natural gas passes through the strait, and the crisis has sent energy prices spiraling, with potential knock-on effects on inflation worldwide.
+About 20 percent of the world’s oil and natural gas passes through the strait, and the crisis has sent energy prices spiralling, with potential knock-on effects on inflation worldwide.
 On Thursday, international benchmark Brent crude was trading at around $110 a barrel — up 52 percent from before the war.

 Kozack said the world’s most economically vulnerable states would be first in line to feel the fallout.
-“They have limited policy space, limited buffers, and this in a world where financing conditions may be becoming more challenging for them,” she said.
-Kozack highlighted that the Fund was monitoring developments on commodity prices, inflation, and global financial conditions in the wake of the war.
+“They have limited policy space, limited buffers and this in a world where financing conditions may be becoming more challenging for them,” she said.
+Kozack highlighted that the Fund was monitoring developments on commodity prices, inflation and global financial conditions in the wake of the war.

 She stressed that countries would feel the effects in a variety of ways, particularly when it comes to commodity prices, depending on the structure of their economy.
 Food prices were another area of concern.
 “Fertilizer shipment has been disrupted (due to the conflict), and this, along with transportation disruptions, raise risks that we could see increases in food prices, and those could be substantial, again, depending on the duration and intensity,” she said.